basavarajg131/odin-recipes/README.md

 # odin-recipes
-This project of main index page which will have links to few recipes.
+This project consist of main index page which will have links to few recipes.